kaliop-uk/ezworkflowenginebundle/ezpublish_legacy/ezworkflowenginebridge/README.md

 ===

 Q: can the `Run WorkFlowEngineBundle workflows` event be used for any type of content trigger?
-A: yes.
+A: Almost.
 But you are probably better off if you hook it up to AFTER trigger.
-    Actually, 2 triggers are currently not supported: content/delete and content/updateobjectstate.
-This is due to how those triggers work in eZ4 and is not easy to fix or work around.
+    Actually, 3 triggers are currently not supported: content/delete, content/removelocation and content/updateobjectstate.
+    This is due to how those triggers work in eZ4 and is not easy to fix without hackish work-arounds.

 Q: can the `Run WorkFlowEngineBundle workflows` event be used for custom triggers which come from legacy extensions?
 A: yes.
 In this case the name of the Signal to use in your ez5 workflow definition will use a slightly different format,